Carl-Firle/Aerosol_Study_Wind_Instruments/fig/Correlation Plots/weight/#Description.md

-# Correlation Plot of Emission Rates and Weight
+# Correlation plots of emission rates and weight

-The plots show the Emission rates of particles and water and the subject's weight.
+The plots show the emission rates of particles and water vs. the individual's body weight.